crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 ## Automation

-The *naive* approach I used to execute the generated code against the tests consisted of using Swift's `assert` method as a testing *framework*[^xctest]:
+The *naive* approach I used to execute the generated code against the tests consisted of using Swift's `assert` method as a testing *framework*:

 ```swift
 func test_adder() {